sea cucumbers text index | photo index

 Smooth sea cucumber

 Where seen?
-This large smooth sausage-like sea cucumber is commonly seen on our Northern shores, often half buried in sand bars near seagrasses.
+These large smooth sausage-like sea cucumbers are commonly seen on our Northern shores, often found half buried in sand bars near seagrasses.

 Features:

 10-15 cm long.
-Body cylindrical and smooth to the touch and somewhat slimy.
+Body cylindrical and smooth to the touch and somewhat slimy and slippery.
 One end usually pointed.
-The feeding tentacles appear to be short and stubby.
-Colours generally uniform with dark flecks and spots: purplish, pale orange or white.
+The feeding tentacles short and stubby.
+Colours generally uniform: purplish, pale orange or white, with dark flecks and spots.

 Changi, Jul 07